-Cultural and socio-economic assessment - feasibility study for CIC injection model.

-- 2. System customization for various market demographics, languages and cultures for CIC injection models as well as front-end systems.
-Access to create, trade and convert tokens is built into feature-phone systems (USSD) that enable people to hold and manage wallets without internet - 3.
-Provision of aid funding to further seed initial CIC Reserves in the form of donations or cash and voucher assistance program. - 4.
-Community group development of a voucher (CIC) for audited productive capacity, valued initially 1:1 with the national currency in reserve (as a stable coin to national currency).
+- 1. Cultural and socio-economic assessment feasibility study for CIC injection model. - 2.
+System customization for various market demographics, languages and cultures for CIC injection models as well as front-end systems.
+Access to create, trade and convert tokens is built into feature-phone systems (USSD) that enable people to hold and manage wallets without internet access. - 3.
+Provision of aid funding to further seed initial CIC Liquidity pools in the form of donations or cash and voucher assistance program. - 4.
+Community group development of a voucher (CIC) for audited productive capacity, valued initially 1:1 with the national currency and the CIC Network Token.
 These vouchers are injected into circulation in various ways, such as through local group operational costs, zero-interest credit, SDG programs, and airdropping to community members.
-Local communities begin social backing with their goods and services and add to their CIC Reserves. - 5.
-Enabling CIC holders to exchange for national currencies through CIC reserves and for funding to be added locally and externally to CIC reserves based on market incentives and impact metrics. - 6.
+Local communities begin social backing with their goods and services and add to their CIC Liquidity pool. - 5.
+Enabling CIC holders to exchange for national currencies through static or bonded liquidity pools and for funding to be added locally and externally to liquidity pools based on market incentives and impact metrics. - 6.
 Local groups train neighboring groups to use CIC with peer training incentivised by growing the local CIC market.

-Once implemented, two CICs connecting to a common CIC Reserve are convertible to each other.
-This means that if the market is too small in one community they can now import from or export to another community.
-Community A importing from community B will cause some of the reserve of CIC A to flow into CIC B, Which will cause CIC B's reserve to increase and CIC A's reserve to drop.
-This change in reserve will reflect in the CICs relative pricing.
-Because community B is exporting, their CIC's value will increase, and community A's CIC's value will decrease as it stabilizes the stable token A. This market balancing effect establishes a more inclusive and sustainable alternative for financing development, and even more remarkably, mitigating the trade imbalance and inequality persistently reproduced within current monetary systems.
+Once implemented, any CICs connecting to a common CIC Network token in their liquidity pool are convertible to each other.
+This means that if the market is too small or slow in one community they can now import from or export to another community.
+Community A importing from community B will cause some of the Network Tokens of CIC A's liquidity pool to flow into CIC B's liquidity pool.
+Depending on the type of pool (static or bonded) the more one sided the trade the more.
+This market balancing effect establishes a more inclusive and sustainable alternative for financing development, and even more remarkably, mitigating the trade imbalance and inequality persistently reproduced within current monetary systems.

-Practically in Kenya for instance Red Cross may contribute to the Reserve (Sanduku) of a Savings and Loan Group of 25 women (Chama), who will spend and loan the 4x leveraged CIC tokens (with their own unique name) out into the community.
-Any CIC holders can redeem Kenyan Shillings in the reserve via eMoney and anyone can put more Kenyan shillings into the reserve to mint/create more CICs.
-Red Cross may continue to support the community this way based on need and transaction data showing impact and adoption.
+Practically in Kenya for instance a humanitarian organization may contribute aid funds to a liquidity pool together with CICs from a Savings and Loan Group of 25 women (Chama).
+Any CIC holder can redeem Kenyan Shillings from the liquidity pool via eMoney and anyone can put more Kenyan shillings into the pool to receive CICs.
+Humanitarian organizations may continue to support the community this way adding aid funds to the liquidity pool and donating the CICs pulled out, based on need and transaction data showing impact and adoption.